tldr-pages/tldr/pages/common/lspath.md

 `lspath`

-- Print the contents of the system PATH variable, with one element per line, with the output paged:
+- Print the current contents of the system PATH variable, with one element per line, with the output paged:

 `lspath --page`